siteorigin/so-css/readme.txt

 = It's Free =

-We're committed to keeping SiteOrigin CSS free.
+We're committed to keeping SiteOrigin CSS, free.
 You can install it on as many sites as you like without ever worrying about licensing.
 All future updates and upgrades will be free, and we even offer free support over on our friendly support forums.

 = Works With Any Theme =